What are ticks?

 Key preventative measures

 It is important to check your pet regularly for ticks.
-Ticks can also bite and transmit diseases to humans so be sure, when checking your pet for ticks, to also check yourself.
+Ticks can also bite and transmit diseases to humans so be sure after outdoor activity, when checking your pet for ticks, to also check yourself.

 • To search for ticks on your pet, run your hands all over the body, paying close attention to the ears, neck, skin folds and other crevices.